-Lee Wilson makes a plea to organisers of festivals and markets for more inclusive thinking in his recent post on Linked In.
+Lee Wilson makes a plea to organisers of festivals and markets for more inclusive thinking in his post on Linked In.
 He gives an overview of things to think about and that includes emergency procedures.
-Sometimes an accessible portaloo is installed, but no-one has thought about the grass or gravel leading up to it.
 Information should also be accessible, particularly to people who do not read English well, or have low vision.
 Auslan interpreters and audio describers make festivals and events enjoyable for people who are deaf or blind.
 There are several good resources on making events inclusive:

 Accessible Events Checklist from the WA Government